 Mastitis is another type of infection.
 It causes a reddened area on the breast and flu-like symptoms, including nausea, a high temperature, and vomiting.

-If you experience these symptoms, you should empty your breasts and rest.
+If you experience these symptoms, you should empty your breasts, apply cool compresses, and rest.
 If the symptoms are not alleviated, you’ll want to call your OB-GYN or other healthcare providers.
 They will probably prescribe antibiotics.
 If you aren’t feeling better after the recommended treatment plan, you should try contacting your doctor again.

 Preventing and Soothing Soreness

-The best way to prevent nipple soreness is to practice cleanliness and to make sure you’re using the right size pumping equipment or helping your baby achieve a good latch.
+The best way to prevent nipple soreness is to practice cleanliness, make sure you’re using the right size pumping equipment, and help your baby achieve a good latch.

 With the proper equipment and understanding of what your body needs, your pumping or breastfeeding journey can be much easier.
 However, sometimes, you might need more hands-on help, especially if your little one is struggling to latch properly.